kait-bit/inheritance-1-garden/README.md

-Note: I tried to test their knowledge on setting up an Interface and implementing it with both a class and a record.
+Note: I tried to focus on their knowledge of setting up an Interface and implementing it with both a class and a record.
+I didn't add any method logic for them to get stuck on, but that might make it too easy to cheat...
 Tried to include some polymorphism in the Tester.
-I thought making them include Comparable might be too much for a quiz problem, but it'd be easy to add (order based on number of plants?).
+I thought including Comparable might be too much for a quiz problem, but it'd be easy to add (order based on number of plants?).
 This is my first time trying to write a problem.

 ## Problem description: